 - To institute awards to honour individuals, institutions and organizations in recognition of meritorious services rendered and to grant fellowships for conducting advanced study and research in journalism.

-- 1993: Public Relations and Advertising course started.
+- 1993: The Academy started PG Diploma in Public Relations and Advertising course

 - 2014: Kerala Press Academy upgraded and renamed as Kerala Media Academy